joram/RVSecurity/README.md

 - `git clone git@github.com:joram/RVSecurity.git`

-now you have a folder of code called `RVSecurity`
+Now you have a folder of code called `RVSecurity`

 ## Want to Commit to Cloud Changes
 - `git status` to list the changed files (in red)